woods college of advancing studies

 Within the context of the Boston College environment, James A. Woods, S.J., College of Advancing Studies promotes the care and attention to the human person that is the hallmark of Jesuit education while faculty and students engage in scholarship that enriches the culture and addresses important societal needs.

 The James A. Woods, S.J., College of Advancing Studies offers the atmosphere of a small college within the environment of a large university.
 The professional staff at the James A. Woods, S.J., College of Advancing Studies has experience helping students arrange a realistic program of study, one that combines work responsibilities with educational goals.
 Students receive personal attention while enjoying access to the many resources of Boston College.
 A flexible admission process coupled with academic advising allows a student to select the most appropriate major based on individual needs.
-Courses are ordinarily scheduled between the hours of 6:00 and 10:00 p.m.
+Courses are ordinarily scheduled between the hours of 6:15-9:15 p.m. weekdays, with Saturday and online courses also available.

 The Bachelor of Arts program prepares students to address and master the challenges of a rapidly changing and increasingly complex world.
 A broad-based and robust liberal arts curriculum which includes core requirements permits students to choose courses and majors reflecting individual interests and varied career objectives.
 The curriculum offers intensive work and a degree of disciplined mastery in a major area.